 • Building our confidence in wilder situations with Wilderness Tribe

 Booking information to come soon, note these camps are members-only.
+But they offer so much value – it’s worth becoming a member just to get involved!

 Tent material with water dropplets